MaterializeInc/materialize/doc/user/layouts/shortcodes/network-security/privatelink-postgres.md

     Note the **service name** that is generated for the endpoint service.

 1. #### Create an AWS PrivateLink Connection
-     In Materialize, create a [`AWS PRIVATELINK`](/sql/create-connection/#aws-privatelink) connection that references the endpoint service that you created in the previous step.
+     In Materialize, create an [AWS PrivateLink connection](/sql/create-connection/#aws-privatelink) that references the endpoint service that you created in the previous step.

      ```sql
     CREATE CONNECTION privatelink_svc TO AWS PRIVATELINK (